mylo-james/isntgram-ai/docs/architecture/02-high-level-architecture.md

 ### Technical Summary

 The architecture for Isntgram is a modern, full-stack monorepo designed for performance, scalability, and cost-efficiency.
-The system features a Next.js frontend hosted on Vercel for optimal performance and user experience, communicating with a monolithic NestJS API backend.
-The backend will be containerized and deployed on Railway, which will also host the PostgreSQL database.
-This platform choice is driven by the strict sub-$20/month budget.
-User authentication is managed by Auth.js, and image assets are stored in AWS S3.
-This architecture directly supports the PRD goals of creating a high-fidelity, portfolio-ready application with a focus on clean patterns and a seamless developer experience.
+The system features a Next.js frontend and NestJS API backend, both containerized using Docker and deployed on cost-effective cloud infrastructure.
+The application uses GitHub Container Registry (GHCR) for image storage and automated CI/CD pipelines for reliable deployments.
+The backend communicates with a managed PostgreSQL database, and user authentication is managed by Auth.js.
+Image assets are stored in AWS S3.
+This architecture directly supports the PRD goals of creating a high-fidelity, portfolio-ready application with a focus on clean patterns, seamless developer experience, and cost-effective production deployment.

 ### Platform and Infrastructure Choice

-**Platform**: Vercel (Frontend) & Railway (Backend/Database)
+**Platform**: Docker Containers on Cost-Effective Cloud VM

 **Key Services**:

-- Vercel: Next.js Hosting, Edge Network/CDN
+- GitHub Container Registry (GHCR): Container image storage and distribution
+- Cloud VM Provider (Hetzner/DigitalOcean): Application hosting
-- Railway: Docker Container Hosting, PostgreSQL Database
+- Managed PostgreSQL (Neon/Supabase): Database hosting
-- AWS: S3 for image storage
+- AWS S3: Image storage
+- Cloudflare: DNS, CDN, and security
+- Caddy/Traefik: Reverse proxy with automatic SSL

 **Deployment Host and Regions**:

-- Vercel: Global Edge Network
-- Railway/AWS: us-east-1 (or nearest cost-effective region)

-**Rationale**: This hybrid-platform approach is optimized for our specific technology stack and budget.
-Vercel provides best-in-class performance and a seamless deployment experience for Next.js applications with a generous free tier.
-Railway offers a simple, Git-based deployment workflow for containerized applications like our NestJS backend and includes a free-tier PostgreSQL database, making it highly cost-effective and developer-friendly.
-This combination allows us to leverage premier services while staying comfortably within the project's budget constraints.
+- Application: Cloud VM (Hetzner CX11 ~€4-5/mo or DigitalOcean $6/mo)
+- Database: Managed PostgreSQL (Neon/Supabase free tier)
+- CDN: Cloudflare global network

+**Rationale**: This Docker-based approach provides maximum control, cost efficiency, and scalability while maintaining modern deployment practices.
+Using containerization ensures consistent environments across development and production.
+The choice of cost-effective cloud providers keeps monthly costs under $10 while providing reliable infrastructure.
+GitHub Container Registry integrates seamlessly with our CI/CD pipeline and provides secure, private image storage.

 ### Repository Structure